ayoubkhm/ft_transcendence/README.md

 # ft_transcendence

-A full-stack web application featuring a real-time multiplayer Pong game, user authentication, chat, and a tournament system.
+A full-stack web application featuring a real-time multiplayer Pong game, user authentication, and a tournament system.
 This project is built with a microservices architecture and is designed to be run with Docker.

 ## ✨ Features

 - **Real-time Multiplayer Pong:** Play Pong against other users.
-- **User Authentication:** Secure login using OAuth2 with 42.
+- **User Authentication:** Secure login using OAuth2 with Google.
-- **Social Features:** Friends list and real-time chat.
+- **Social Features:** Friends list.
 - **Tournaments:** Create and participate in Pong tournaments.
 - **User Profiles:** View user stats and match history.